Green Lake, Wisconsin: Tourism

 Nearby is the Green Lake Conference Center, which was founded by the American Baptist Churches USA in 1943.
 Also near the conference center are the Golf Courses of Lawsonia, built on the former estate of Victor F. Lawson, the owner and publisher of the Chicago Daily News.

 The Dartford Cemetery, located in Green Lake, has been a focus of reported paranormal activity in the area.
 Some visitors to the cemetery claim to have been tripped by ghosts or "pushed off" the mausoleum when sitting or standing on it, even seeing apparitions of child victims who died of a disease (possibly polio) or a Native American chief.
 These sightings and experiences have been featured in the episode "Legend Trippers" of the Discovery Channel's A Haunting series.

 Education

+Education is administered by the Green Lake School District.
+Green Lake Elementary School and Green Lake Secondary School are both located in the same building in Green Lake.
+The district is the only 4k-12 International Baccalaureate World School in Wisconsin.

 Peace Lutheran School is a K-8 Christian school of the Wisconsin Evangelical Lutheran Synod (WELS) in Green Lake.

 Infrastructure

 Transportation

 Green Lake is served by the state highways of WIS 23 and WIS 49 as well as Business 23.
 Business 23 runs through town while Wis 23 bypasses Green Lake on the north side.
 Wis 23 heads west to Princeton.
 Wis 49 heads north to Berlin.
 Wis 23 East and Wis 49 South head to Ripon.
 Green Lake County Hwy A also enters town.